Gdańsk Street, Bydgoszcz: History

 Important milestones in the evolution of Gdańsk Street were the setting up of Freedom Square (Weltzienplatz, Plac Wolności) in 1854, and Adam Mickiewicz Alley in 1903, since they particularly influenced sections of Gdańsk Street in these areas.

-On Freedom Square has been established consecutively: in 1876 the Evangelical parish church; in 1893 an equestrian statue of Kaiser Wilhelm I; and in 1904 a monumental fountain.
-After 1854, in the western part of the street -between Artyleryjska street and Powstańców Warszawy street- was created a training and shooting area, which resulted in the development of the so-called "Barracks area".
+Many landmarks on Freedom Square have been established consecutively: in 1876 the Evangelical parish church; in 1893 an equestrian statue of Kaiser Wilhelm I; and in 1904 a monumental fountain.
+After 1854, in the western part of the street between Artyleryjska street and Powstańców Warszawy street, was created as a training and shooting area, which resulted in the development of the so-called "Barracks area".
 In 1861, the newly built Warsaw-Bydgoszcz railway line crossed Gdańsk Street at Artyleryjska street, cutting off those military areas and putting a provisional end to the northern extension.
 It was only in the 1930s, after a level crossing had been established, that further developments towards Forest district could resume.

-Street attractiveness declined after World War II.
+The attractiveness of the street declined after World War II.
 After 1996, a gradual revitalization began.
 In 1998, initial sections of the street (from downtown to Freedom Square) had their car traffic significantly reduced.
-In 2002–2007, a modernization of the pavement was performed, as well as roads and streetcar railways, and stylish lighting has been installed.
+In 2002–2007, a modernization of the pavement was performed, as well as roads and streetcar railways, and stylish lighting was installed.

 Continuous work is also underway to restore buildings facades and interiors.

 In 2005 and 2006, two sculptures by Michał Kubiak were unveiled: "The Wanderer" and "Marian Rejewski on a bench".

 Naming

-Since Gdańsk Street was formed in two steps, it had originally two names.
+Since Gdańsk Street was formed in two steps, it originally had two names.
 Its primary section – from Brda river to Dworcowa street – dating back to the 14th century, was called Gdańsk Street (Danziger Straße), while the extension that started in 1820 was named Road of Gdańsk (Szosa Gdańska, Danziger Chaussee).
 Later, with urban development, Gdańsk Street was the denomination of subsequent extensions (in 1879 it stretched to Warsaw Uprising street intersection).
 In 1977, the street reached its current administrative length and borders, and therefore "Gdańsk Street" indicates now the road leading from Bydgoszcz Old Town up to the northern boundary of the city.

 Successive names of the street in its historic section are as follows:* 1820-1920 – Danziger Straße / Danziger Chaussee; 1920–1939 – Gdańsk Street; 1939–1945 – Adolf-Hitler-Straße; 1945–1990 – 1 May Avenue, and since 1990 – Gdańsk Street.